 The CEO of the new company is the same gentleman who went to SAP in December 2009, right after et alia and SAP booked the Turner and Churchill deals.

-Less than a year later, I was retaliated against for escalating an HR claim to the head of HR (Brad Nicolaisen) who, in turn, forked it over to an HR investigator from Kiewit’s corporate office.
+Less than a year later, I was retaliated against for escalating an HR claim to the head of HR who, in turn, forked it over to an HR investigator from Kiewit’s corporate office.
 The complaint was about the CEO.
-A week after I was gone, Brad was constructively terminated.
+A week after I was gone, the head of HR was constructively terminated.

 Fun Fact: LPC never fully paid et alia at the time of sale in 2014.
 The way the purchase agreement worked was that all outstanding accounts receivables were received by et alia, paid to Kiewit/InEight, and paid back to et alia.
-LPC still had an outstanding balance of nearly $45,000 at the time Brad and I were terminated.
-We never received that money.
+LPC still had an outstanding balance of nearly $45,000 at the time we were terminated. et alia never received that money.

 Here in an instant, gone in a flash, what have I done to deserve this?